La Luz del Mundo: Early years

 Working as a shoe vendor, Aarón Joaquín formed a group of ten worshipers who met at his wife's apartment.
 He began constructing the Church's hierarchy by instituting the first two deaconesses, Elisa Flores and Francisca Cuevas.
 Later he charged the first minister to oversee fourteen congregations in Ameca, Jalisco.
 During these early years (late 1920s), Aarón Joaquín traveled to the states of Michoacán, Nayarit, and Sinaloa to preach.
 In 1931, the first Santa Cena (Holy Supper) was held to commemorate the crucifixion of Jesus.
 The Church met in rural areas, fearing complaints from Catholic neighbors.
 Urbanization contributed migrants from the countryside who added a significant number of members to the Church.

 In 1934, a temple was built in Sector Libertad of Guadalajara's urban zone and members were encouraged to buy homes in the same neighborhood, thereby establishing a community.
 The temple was registered as Iglesia Cristiana Espiritual (Spiritual Christian Church), the church Aaron had been baptized in, but Aarón Joaquín claimed to have received God's word in the dedication of the temple, saying that it was "light of the world" and that they were the Iglesia del Dios Vivo, Columna y Apoyo de la Verdad (Church of the Living God, Pillar and Ground of the Truth).
 The Church used the latter name to identify itself.
 In 1939, it moved to a new meeting place at 12 de Octubre street in San Antonio in southeast Guadalajara, forming its second small community which was populated mainly by its members.
-This community was an attempt to escape the hostile environment, not to create an egalitarian society.
+The community was formed to escape a hostile religious environment.
+It was not designed as an egalitarian society.

-In 1937, La Luz del Mundo officially split from the Iglesia Cristiana Evangélica Espiritual (successor of the Iglesia Cristiana Espiritual, and of the Consejo Mexicano de La Fe Apostolica, a movement born out to the confusion of the Iglesia Apostolica de La Fe En Cristo Jesús) A man named Francisco Borrego, the Pastor General of the movemnt at the time, wanted to know the doctrine being preached in Guadalajara.
+In 1937, La Luz del Mundo officially split from the Iglesia Cristiana Evangélica Espiritual (successor of the Iglesia Cristiana Espiritual, and of the Consejo Mexicano de La Fe Apostolica, a movement born out to the confusion of the Iglesia Apostolica de La Fe En Cristo Jesús) A man named Francisco Borrego, the Pastor General of the movement at the time, wanted to know the doctrine being preached in Guadalajara.
 His disagreements with Aaron led to a split due to said doctrine.
 This is mentioned by José Maria Gonzalez R. in his 1956 writing on the brief history of LLDM before the 1942 schism (in the introduction to the Iglesia del Buen Pastor's church constitution).
 The name of the church was changed to Iglesia Cristiana Espiritual La Luz del Mundo (Spiritual Christian Church the Light of the World) to distinguish it from its previous denomination, and it would remain as the legal name of LLDM until the 1990s.

 In 1938, Aarón Joaquín returned to Monterrey to preach to his former associates.
 There he learned that he had been baptized using the Trinitarian formula and not in the name of Jesus Christ as he preached.
 His re-baptism in the name of Christ by his collaborator Lino Figueroa marked Aarón Joaquín's separation from the rest of the Pentecostal community.